cbrandlehner/ninjasphere-snappy/docs/TESTING.md

 * Login to the device using the standard snappy user name and password of ubuntu in lower case.

+Note: this was changed when moving from the evaluation board to the NinjaSphere hardware.
+The NinjaSphere Images come with a username "ninja" and a default password "temppwd".

 * Use sudo to login as root.

 ```